• Skip to primary navigation

 As any baker knows, orange extract is a key ingredient in many recipes.

-Its citrusy flavor is the perfect complement to cakes, cookies, and other sweets.
+Its citrusy flavor is a good match for cakes, cookies, and other sweets.

 However, orange extract can be difficult to find, and it can be expensive.